i99dev/ft_transcendence/README.md

 ## Environment Value.

 To set up the necessary environment variables for the API, you will need to obtain the `CLIENT_ID` and `CLIENT_SECRET` values from the [intra.42.fr](http://intra.42.fr/) API.
 Then, set the `REDIRECT_URI` to the page you want to redirect to after the user logs in.
 To do this, run the `init_docker.sh` script on your local machine and enter the required values.
-Once you have set the values, you can start the development servers by running `docker-compose up --build`.
+Once you have set the values, you can start the development servers by running `docker compose --env-file ./.env up --build`.

+> Note: You can also set the environment variables in the `.env` after  copy the`.env.example` file and rename it to `.env` .

 ## Running Applications.